n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.markdown.md

 * **HTML** or **Markdown**: Enter the data you want to convert.
 The field name changes based on which **Mode** you select.
 * **Destination Key**: Enter the field you want to put the output in.
 Specify nested fields using dots, for example `level1.level2.newKey`.

-## Options
+## Node options

 The node's **Options** depend on the **Mode** selected.

 /// note | Test out the options
-Some of the options depend on each other, or can interact.
+Some of the options depend on each other or can interact.
 We recommend testing out options to confirm the effects are what you want.
 ///

 ### Markdown to HTML options